How to Clean Fruit with Vinegar (DIY Fruit & Veggie Wash + Spray)

 What about organic produce?

 Yep – even organic produce may contain some chemicals.
-Organic produce bought at the store is NOT free of all chemicals as many seem to think.
+Organic produce bought at the store is NOT free of all chemicals, as many seem to think.

 Store-bought organic foods do contain far, far fewer harmful chemicals and pesticides than regular produce, making it a great way to eat cleaner produce if you’re able to afford it, but it doesn’t mean you should skip washing them.